joapstra/aos-pyez/docs/design.rst

 designated to connect to either servers or external-routers (for the case of 10GE router connections).
 The 6x40GE ports would be designated as connecting leaf to spine, i.e. L3 Clos fabric ports.

-For this version of aos-pyez you are able to manage Logical Devices as a collection, as described in the :ref:`collections` guide pages.
-As a practical matter, you would use the AOS-Server UI to create your logical devices.
-Alternatively you could use the library to create Logical Devices from saved JSON files.

 .. image:: static/aos-logical-devices.png

 You can access the Logical Devices via the aos-pyez library by using the :attr:`LogicalDevices` property of the